CoLRev-Environment/colrev/docs/source/guides/load.rst

 Formats
 ---------------

-- structured formats (csv, xlsx) are imported using standard Python libraries
+- Structured formats (csv, xlsx) are imported using standard Python libraries
 - Semi-structured formats are imported using bibtexparser or bibutils (.end and .ris)
 - Unstructured formats are imported using Grobid (lists of references and pdf reference lists)